 The top 10 bars and pubs on King St. West

-Queen is no longer king of the Toronto bar scene.
-Along with streets like Dundas West and College, King St. is a contender for one of the best stretches of road to drink in this city.
-From craft beer specialists to secret doorways to ping pong clubhouses, the street is teeming with options to imbibe.
+King West is a contender for one of the best neighbourhoods to drink in Toronto.
+From craft beer specialists to ping pong clubhouses, the street is bustling with options.

-Here are my picks for the top bars and pubs on King St. West.
+Here are my picks for the top bars and pubs in King West.

-Attention all craft beer lovers!
-Here you'll find 36 craft beers on tap, two rotating cask selections, and over 100 cans and bottles.
+If you love craft beer this is your spot.
+Here you'll find dozens of beers on tap, rotating cask selections, and over 100 cans and bottles.
 You can stick with your local favourite or take a risk and try something totally new.

-This is Toronto's only ping-pong themed bar.
-With 12 ping-pong tables and two bars, it's like your coolest friend's basement on steroids.
-An extensive cocktail menu, an upscale bar food menu, and great music adds a little extra to your hang-out.
-Make sure to book your table in advance.
+This is Toronto's original ping-pong themed bar.
+With 12 tables and lots if libations, it's like your coolest friend's basement on steroids.

-The former Brant House space is where fine dining and bar culture meet on King West.
-Not only does the place offer food and drink, there are also 16 massive screens to watch the game that somehow fade into the background when nothing is playing.
+The former Brant House space is where fine dining and bar culture mingle.
+There's food and drink but also 16 massive screens to watch the game.

 Join the conversation Load comments